-CPM represents public entities and non-profit organizations in California alleging that bond insurance companies and the credit rating agencies colluded to suppress their credit ratings forcing them to buy insurance when they issued bonds at a cost of millions of dollars.
-Defendants include Moody’s, Standard & Poor’s and Fitch.
-Major bond insurance companies such as Ambac and MBIA also misrepresented the extent of their involvement in subprime mortgage securitizations, which drastically impacted the insurer's ability to maintain AAA rated insurance.
-These actions are coordinated in San Francisco County Superior Court before the Honorable Richard A. Kramer.
+CPM represents public entities and non-profit organizations in California alleging that bond insurance companies and the credit rating agencies colluded to suppress their credit ratings forcing them to buy bond insurance before they issued bonds at a cost of millions of dollars.
+Defendants include Standard & Poor’s, Moody's and Fitch.
+Major bond insurance company defendants including Ambac and MBIA also misrepresented the extent of their exposure to subprime mortgage securitizations, which negatively impacted their ability to maintain their highest AAA-rated insurance, and the credit rating agencies misrepresented the insurers' AAA ratings knowing they were increasingly insuring toxic subprimes.
+These individual actions are coordinated in San Francisco County Superior Court before the Honorable Richard A. Kramer.

 The People of the State of California v.
 Atlantic Richfield Co., et al.

 Santa Clara County Superior Court

 CPM represents The People of the State of California in a representative public nuisance action against the five largest lead paint manufacturers in the United States who manufactured, promoted, marketed and sold hazardous lead paint throughout the State of California.
 That lead paint continues to exist across the State of California and continues to pose a serious health risk to California residents, especially young children.
 This case led to the California Supreme Court decision County of Santa Clara v.
 Superior Court (Atlantic Richfield Co.)
 (2010) 50 Cal.4th 35, which reaffirmed the importance of outside counsel representing public entities in prosecuting and defending actions for the public good.